Family rituals: what are they?

 - code words for things or special names you use for each other

-- your own rules for sports.
+- your own rules for sports or board games.

 Family rituals: why they’re important